 A pitcher of Life Jacket Mocktail and glasses on a tray next to a pool with a group of friends splashing around

 This vibrant, mood-boosting mocktail is great for summer gatherings.
-To make a large batch, combine 18 oz fresh pineapple juice, 4 oz fresh ginger juice, and 48 oz cherry apple cider in a large pitcher.
+To make a large volume, combine 18 oz fresh pineapple juice, 4 oz fresh ginger juice, and 48 oz cherry apple cider in a large pitcher.
 Slice up two blood oranges, add them to the pitcher and stir.
 To serve, pour the mixture into glasses over fresh ice, top them off with club soda, and garnish with cherries.

 7. Pomegranate-Demerara Rum Punch